-- Host bus adapter board
+- Host bus adapter board and the installation instructions included with the adapter

+- The StorageWorks software CD-ROM kit

 - The computer hardware manual

 - Appropriate tools to service your computer

-The host bus adapter board plugs into a standard PCI or Sbus slot in the host computer.
-Refer to the system manual for instructions on installing expansion boards.
+The host bus adapter board plugs into a standard PCI slot in the host computer.
+Refer to the system manual for instructions on installing PCI devices.